 After days or weeks of hard labour, you know harvest comes to an end when you can hear in the distance cars and tractors honking.
 Tradition also warrants the vans to be decorated with vines.
 The “cochelet” is the name given to the big party thrown to celebrate the end of this intense period where champagne flows freely!

 I am sure you are wondering how last harvest was… well it was exceptional!
-In recent years, harvest has begun earlier than usual and this year picking began in the earlier ripening villages on the 20th of August, and the quality was very high for any type of grape!
-It’s definitely a harvest everyone will remember.
-Let’s hope that the winter and spring tastings of vins clairs (clear still wines) will meet our expectations!
+In recent years, harvest has begun earlier than usual and in some parts picking has begun in the earlier ripening villages in late August, recent harvests have shown the quality was very high for any type of grape!
+2018 was definitely a harvest everyone will remember.
+Let’s hope it is the same for this year, and that the winter and spring tastings of vins clairs (clear still wines) will meet our expectations!

 Sébastien Lebon was born, raised and continues to live and work in Champagne.
 Lucky him!
 He has worked in a range of roles for some of the big champagne houses as well as grower champagnes.
 His favourite champagne quote is by Sir Winston Churchill: “Magnum is the best size for two gentlemen to share over lunch, especially if one of them is not drinking.”